 Then she expected me to lift them, over and again.
 Jill had me jump up onto a bench and back down numerous times.
 She expected me to hop up a flight of 30 stairs, two steps at a time, come back down and do it again on one foot all the way up, then back down for the other side.

 I wasn’t sure I could do it without tripping up and falling flat on my face.
 I could just imagine my toe catching on the steps for a painful face plant on the stairway.
 But Jill knew that I could do it.
 She was practiced at pushing limits—her own and that of her clients—and she knew that the greatest growth lay just on the other side of my comfort zone… and then some.
 I thought perhaps she didn’t know my age, so I reminded her.

 Her blank stare clearly stated, “And your point is…?”

 Delight yourself.
 Do more than you thought you could.
-Do one more page… one more sentence… one more painting… one more brushstroke… one more video… one more than you thought you could do.
+Do one more page… one more sentence… brushstroke… one more painting… or video… one more pushup than you thought you could do.

 You won’t regret it.
 Ever.

 “You have to change your physiology to change your psychology.”